rek1ngs/oracle-cloud-database-setup/README.md

 | Password | MySecurePass123 |

 ## Notes
-1. For Oracle 21XE require minimum 3GB RAM in VM
+1. For Oracle 21XE requires a minimum 3GB RAM in the VM
 2. Don't forget create public IP Address
 3. If You work on laptop and you often change your location, your IP address changing too.
    * You will need to change Source CIDR on current IP in Subnet —> Security —> Security Rules